-Through November l am giving a series of free tours, these among the hundreds of events going on in New York this summer and fall to celebrate the work of urban planning expert Jane Jacobs.
-The Brooklyn Bridge tour and the two that are baseball-related require registration (space for those is very limited) while the others are open to all with no reservations required - just show up ten minutes early and you're set.
-Info and details appear on the calendar page of this website, which is updated regularly.
+Through November l am giving a series of free tours, these among the hundreds of events going on in New York this year to celebrate the work of urban planning expert Jane Jacobs.
+The Brooklyn Bridge and Hidden in Plain Sight: History Through Grand Central tours require registration (space for those is limited) while New York Before the Europeans is open to all with no reservations required - just show up ten minutes early and you're set.

 Tues.
 11/8 9:30 - 11:30 am - A Walk Across the Brooklyn Bridge (Meeting Place: given to those who register at firstname.lastname@example.org)

 Weds.
 11/23 1 - 2:30 pm - Hidden in Plain Sight: History Through Grand Central (Meeting Place: given to those who register at email@example.com)

 Fri.
 11/25 9 - 11 am - New York Before the Europeans (Meeting Place: Bowling Green Park in downtown Manhattan)